-Alexander: We live in an age full of innovations and ideas – with high-speed hyper-competition.
-Thus, new valuable innovation playing fields cannot be created with old school techniques like planning in minute detail, wargaming, portfolio-strategies, stage-gate-processes or trend analysis.
+Alexander: Our age is full of innovations and new ideas – with high-speed hyper-competition.
+Thus, new valuable innovation playing fields cannot be created with old school techniques like planning in minute detail, wargaming, portfolio-strategies or stage-gate-processes.
 Without a continuous inflow of external innovation and technology impulses including cross-industry and cross-market perspectives + without an open, creative network, companies won’t have a successful future today.
-Who would like to become the next Kodak or Nokia?

-Alexander: An innovation hub needs continuous input, fuel.
+Alexander: An innovation hub needs continuous input.
 For collaboration and innovation.
 That requires a continuous inflow of fresh impulses.
 The hub needs to keep its finger on the pulse of time.
 What innovation and technology developments emerge in adjacent categories and markets?
 Which startups and tech companies are potential creative and technology network partners?
-Out-of-the-box fuel and inflow of new impulses related to own hot-topics are needed.
+Out-of-the-box fuel of new impulses related to own hot-topics are needed.
 Google + startup databases are not enough today.
-Some corporations still assume that startups and tech partners will approach to them automatically.
-Or it might be enough that employees attend to startup conferences and networking events.
+Some corporations still assume that startups and tech partners will approach to them.
+Or it might be enough that employees attend startup conferences and networking events.
 That is a great starting point.
 But to create successful partnerships and innovations much more is needed.

 EB Insight: How can innovation and technology impulses be incorporated in innovation hubs?